Visitors are currently not permitted at Austin Health sites. Find out more about our visitor restrictions and exemptions.

 Our clinic is open 8am to 8pm, 7 days a week.

-If you are 60 years and over and have Cerebral Venous Thrombosis, Heparin Induced Thrombosis or Anti-Phospholipid Syndrome you can get the Pfizer vaccine but you will need a VicSIS referral from your GP.
+If you are aged 60 years and over and have Cerebral Venous Thrombosis, Heparin Induced Thrombosis or Anti-Phospholipid Syndrome you can receive Pfizer but you will need a VicSIS referral from your GP.

 Please be aware that you will only receive the vaccine you are eligible for.
 If you arrive for your appointment and try to get a different vaccine your booking will be cancelled.